SalomePlatform/shaper/src/PrimitivesPlugin/doc/boxFeature.rst

 Box
 ===

-The feature Box creates a box solid.
+Box feature creates a box solid.

 To create a Box in the active part: